-To secure and optimize your worker’s productivity and collaboration, you need to allow on-site and remote workers to easily and securely access your organization's on-premises and cloud-based information, tools, and resources.
+To secure and optimize your worker’s productivity and collaboration, you need to allow on-site and remote workers to access your organization's on-premises and cloud-based information, tools, and resources easily and securely.
 This solution steps through the deployment of key layers of infrastructure that empower your workers to do their best work, wherever they are.

 Hybrid workers can work on-site or remotely in a combination of locations.
 Allowing workers to work away from a traditional office is important for many organizations to:

 - Hire and retain workers who are unwilling to relocate or require a flexible work environment.

 - Reduce worker commuting, leaving workers with more time to be productive and for stress-reducing activities outside of work.

 Microsoft 365 has the capabilities to empower your hybrid workers to work either on-site or remotely.

 If you are new to Microsoft 365, see these resources.

 Watch this video for an overview of the deployment process.